thoughtbot/ruby-science/release/ruby-science.md

 [commit a08f801]: https://github.com/thoughtbot/ruby-science/commit/a08f801

 The `summary` method is now much better.
 Adding new question types is easier.
-The new subclass will implement `summary`, and the `Question` class doesn't need to change.
+The new subclass will implement `summary` and the `Question` class doesn't need to change.
 The summary code for each type now lives with its type, so no one class is cluttered up with the details.